The admissions requirements to apply to the Master’s program in Environmental Sciences are:

 If your first language is not English, you must provide recent evidence that your spoken and written command of the English language is adequate for the program to which you are applying.
-See section on English Language Certificates for details and exceptions.
+See section on English Language Certificates below for details and exceptions.

 We are now accepting applications for Fall 2021 admission.
 Students must apply using our online application system.
 Prospective applicants should read the section below, which outlines exactly which documents will be required before filling out the online application.
 Students should also note the various application deadlines.